samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

     }
 >

-This does exactly as described.
-Check for the given identifier and then grab our reference to the `destinationViewController` which we expect to be a `NoteDisplayViewController`.
+This does exactly what is described.
+It checks for the given identifier and then grabs our reference to the `destinationViewController`, which we expect to be a `NoteDisplayViewController`.
 This gives us access to the `note` variable in this controller and finally we can set it to the currently selected note.

-Now what will happen is the note will get set and `didSet` will be called however the display objects have not yet been created and hence be nil so no information can be presented.
+Now what will happen is the note will get set and `didSet` will be called.
+However, the display objects have not yet been created and hence are nil, so no information can be presented.

-If we now go back to our `Note Display View Controller` and ensure we call `displayNote` once the view is ready for action.
+Now we go back to our `Note Display View Controller` and ensure we call `displayNote` once the view is ready for action.

 > [action]
 > Ensure your `Note Display View Controller` code is as follows:
 >
 	import Foundation
 	import UIKit
-	import RealmSwift
+	import Realm
 	import ConvenienceKit
 >
 	class NoteDisplayViewController: UIViewController {